 - Adafruit IO

-Relay is an electrically operated switch.
-It is used to control many circuits by one signal.
-Relay is controlled by small current and used to switch larger current.
+Relay is an electrically operated switch used to control many circuits by one signal.
+Relay is controlled or triggered by a small current and used to switch larger current.
 Generally relay has 5 terminals as shown below:

 When no voltage is applied to the coil, COM terminal will be connected to NC (normally closed) terminal.
 And, when a voltage is applied to the coil, an electromagnetic field is generated that attracts the armature and connect COM terminal with NO (normally open) which allows much larger current to flow.